Ducks Seasons and Bag Limits

 |(The season for king and clapper rails is closed.)|

 * Dove season hunting hours are noon to sunset for Sept.
 1-25 and 1/2 hour before sunrise to sunset for Sept.
-26 - Nov.
-15 as well as for the second and third segments.
+26-Oct.
+10 and the second and third segments of the season.

 ** Bag limits singly or combined.